gregogerardi/API/README.md

 HTTP verbs, or methods, are used in compliance with their definitions under the [HTTP/1.1](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) standard.

-The action taken on the representation will be contextual to the type being worked on and its current state.
+The action taken will be contextual to the type being worked on and its current state.
 Here's an example of how HTTP verbs map to create, read and delete operations in a particular context:

 | HTTP METHOD             | POST              | GET             | DELETE      |
 | ----------------------- | ----------------- | --------------- | ----------- |